uhppoted/uhppoted-app-wild-apricot/README.md

                  Note that for rules files stored on Google Drive, the URI should be of the form:
                  https://drive.google.com/uc?export=download&id=<file ID>

+  --with-pin     Optionally updates the card keypad PIN on the access controllers.
+Defaults to false.

   --force        Retrieves and updates the access control lists unconditionally.
   --strict       Fails with an error if the contacts and/or membership groups contains